 Professor Chan has served Shaw College for many years.
 He is Warden of Kuo Mou Hall, Chair of the Canteen Management Committee and member of Student Hostel Management Committee, Disciplinary Committee, Campus Development and Management Committee, Environmental Sustainability Committee and the Executive Committee of Staff Association.
 He becomes Fellow, Trustee and Associate Head of Shaw College in 2006, 2011 and 2012, respectively.

-Professor Morris Siu-yung Jong obtained his Bachelor of Engineering (Electronic Engineering) from The Hong Kong Polytechnic University, Master of Science (Computer and Information Technology) from The University of Hong Kong, and Doctor of Philosophy (Education) from The Chinese University of Hong Kong (CUHK).
+Professor JONG Siu-yung Morris obtained his Bachelor of Engineering (Electronic Engineering) from The Hong Kong Polytechnic University, Master of Science (Computer and Information Technology) from The University of Hong Kong, and Doctor of Philosophy (Education) from The Chinese University of Hong Kong (CUHK).
 He joined the Department of Curriculum and Instruction, CUHK in 2009.

 Professor Jong’s research interests include learning sciences and technologies, as well as technology-enhanced pedagogic design and implementation.
-He won the CUHK Best Innovation Award of Knowledge Transfer in 2013, the Asia-Pacific Society for Computers in Education’s Early Career Researcher Award in 2015, CUHK’s Young Researcher Award in 2018, CUHK’s Research Excellence Award in 2021, and CUHK’s Faculty Exemplary Teaching Award in 2022.
-Currently, Professor Jong is the Co-Chair of the IEEE Education Society Technical Committee on Learning Sciences, Associate Editor of IEEE Transactions on Learning Technologies, Vice-President of the China Association of Educational Technology Professional Committee on Digital Game-based Learning, the Director of the Centre for Learning Sciences and Technologies (CUHK), and the Co-Director of Master of Science Programme in Mathematics Education (CUHK), and Honorary Research Fellow of Peking University Learning Sciences Lab.
+He won CUHK’s Best Innovation Award of Knowledge Transfer in 2013, Asia-Pacific Society for Computers in Education’s Early Career Researcher Award in 2015, CUHK’s Young Researcher Award in 2018, CUHK’s Research Excellence Award in 2021, and CUHK’s Faculty Exemplary Teaching Award in 2022.
+Currently, Professor Jong is Co-Chair of the IEEE Education Society Technical Committee on Learning Sciences, Associate Editor of IEEE Transactions on Learning Technologies, Vice-President of the China Association of Educational Technology Professional Committee on Digital Game-based Learning, Director of the Centre for Learning Sciences and Technologies (CUHK), Co-Director of Master of Science Programme in Mathematics Education (CUHK), and Honorary Research Fellow of Peking University Learning Sciences Lab.

 Professor Jong has also been active in serving Shaw College.
-He was a Resident Tutor of the Student Hostel II, as well as a member of the Staff-Student College Life Promotion Committee, the Student Hostel Management Committee, the Information Technology Resources Planning and Facilities Management Committee, and the Residence Selection Sub-Committee.
-Apart from that, he is currently a member of the Board of Trustees and the Assembly of fellows, as well as the Chair of the Staff-Student College Life Promotion Committee, and the Student Development Programmes Committee.
-Professor Jong has taken up the role of the Dean of Students of Shaw College since August 2017.
+He was a Resident Tutor of the Student Hostel II, as well as a member of the Staff-Student College Life Promotion Committee, Student Hostel Management Committee, IT Resources Planning and Facilities Management Committee, and the Residence Selection Sub-Committee.
+Professor Jong has taken up the role of the Dean of Students in Shaw College since 2017.
+Currently, he is also a member of the Board of Trustees and the Assembly of fellows, as well as the Chair of Staff-Student College Life Promotion Committee and Student Development Programmes Committee.

 Professor LAU Chong-Fuk is a Professor and Graduate Division Head of the Department of Philosophy at The Chinese University of Hong Kong.
 He received his Bachelor of Engineering in Information Engineering and M.Phil. in Philosophy from The Chinese University of Hong Kong and PhD in Philosophy from Heidelberg University, Germany.
 Upon completion of his doctoral degree, he was awarded a research fellowship by the Alexander von Humboldt Foundation and taught briefly at the Institute of Philosophy of Darmstadt University of Technology in Germany.
 He has been teaching at The Chinese University of Hong Kong since 2004.
 His research interests include classical German philosophy, metaphysics, philosophy of mind, and philosophy of religion.
 He enjoys traveling, football, and various outdoor activities; he is also a paraglider pilot.

-Professor WU Chi-yuen Justin obtained his medical degree at The Chinese University of Hong Kong with Distinction in Medicine in 1993.
-He completed specialist training in gastroenterology under the mentorship of Professor Joseph Sung, Vice-Chancellor of the Chinese University.
-In 2000, he pursued advanced gastrointestinal motility training in Royal Adelaide Hospital as supported by the Croucher Foundation Fellowship.
-In the same year, he became the youngest candidate who was conferred Doctor of Medicine in the Chinese University.
+Professor WU Che-yuen Justin obtained his medical degree at The Chinese University of Hong Kong (CUHK) with Distinction in Medicine in 1993.
+He completed specialist training in gastroenterology under the mentorship of Professor Joseph Sung.
+In 2000, he pursued advanced gastrointestinal motility training in the Royal Adelaide Hospital.
+In the same year, he became the youngest candidate who was conferred Doctor of Medicine in CUHK.

 Professor Wu was among the first group of volunteer doctors who participated in the “Dirty Team” of Prince of Wales Hospital during the SARS outbreak.
 He treated over 200 SARS patients in Alice Ho Miu Ling Nethersole Hospital, Tai Po Hospital, and Princess Margaret Hospital during the peak of SARS outbreak in early April 2003.

-Professor Wu joined CUHK as an associate professor in 2006 and was then promoted to professor in 2009.
-He was appointed Associate Dean (Clinical) in 2013 and then Associate Dean (Development) in 2014 and Associate Dean (Health System) in 2021 of Faculty of Medicine.
+Professor Wu joined CUHK as an associate professor in 2006 and was promoted to professor in 2009.
+He was appointed Associate Dean (Clinical) in 2013, Associate Dean (Development) in 2014 and Associate Dean (Health System) in 2021 of Faculty of Medicine.
 He is currently the Chairman of CUHK Medical Services, the only university-owned private teaching hospital in Hong Kong.
-He is the founding director of Asia’s first “Global Physician-Leadership Stream” (GPS), which pioneers the development of medical leadership for medical undergraduates in CUHK, and the founding director of Hong Kong Institute of Integrative Medicine with the mission of fostering cooperation between Western and Chinese medicine in the healthcare system.
-As a devoted teacher, Professor Wu was awarded “The Vice Chancellor’s Exemplary Teaching Award” (2009), “Master Teacher” (2012), “Education Award” (2014), and five “Teacher of the Year” Awards (2006-2011) by the Faculty of Medicine in recognition of his contribution to medical education.
-He is also the Fellow of Royal College of Physicians and American Gastroenterological Association.
+He is the Founding Director of Asia’s first “Global Physician- Leadership Stream” (GPS), which pioneers the development of medical leadership for medical undergraduates in CUHK.
+He is also the Founding Director of Hong Kong Institute of Integrative Medicine with the mission of fostering cooperation between Western and Chinese medicine in the healthcare system.
+As a devoted teacher, Professor Wu was awarded “The Vice Chancellor’s Exemplary Teaching Award” (2007) by CUHK, “Master Teacher” (2012), “Education Award” (2014), and five “Teacher of the Year” Awards (2005–2008 and 2011) by the Faculty of Medicine in recognition of his contribution to medical education.
+He is also a Fellow of Royal College of Physicians and American Gastroenterological Association.

 Professor Wu is an internationally renowned gastroenterologist with expertise in functional gastrointestinal disorder and gastroesophageal reflux disease.
 He was awarded “Emerging Leader in Gastroenterology” Award by Asia Pacific Association of Gastroenterology.
-Professor Wu is serving in many international professional organizations, which include the President of Asian Pacific Association of Gastroenterology, President of Hong Kong Society of Gastroenterology, President of Asia Pacific Digestive Week 2018, Secretary General of Asian Neurogastroenterology and Motility Association (ANMA), full-time Member of International Working Group for the Classification of Oesophagitis and steering committee member of Asian Barrett’s Consortium of National Cancer Institute.
-He is currently the Associate Editor of American Journal of Gastroenterology, and Managing Editor of Journal of Gastroenterology and Hepatology.
+Professor Wu served in many professional organizations, which include the President of Asian Pacific Association of Gastroenterology, President of Hong Kong Society of Gastroenterology, President of Asia Pacific Digestive Week 2018, Secretary General of Asian Neurogastroenterology and Motility Association, and steering committee member of Asian Barrett’s Consortium of National Cancer Institute.
+He served as the Associate Editor of American Journal of Gastroenterology, Neurogastroenterology and Motility, and Managing Editor of Journal of Gastroenterology and Hepatology.